-The Board formed a Strategic Committee, an Appointments Committee, a Compensation Committee and an Audit Committee from among its members.
+The Board has formed a Strategy and Sustainability Committee, an Appointments Committee, a Compensation Committee and an Audit Committee from among its members.
 The Committees carry out their activities under the Board's responsibility.

 - The missions and compositions of the Committees, and the compensation of their members, are determined by the Board on the proposal of the Appointments Committee and the Compensation Committee. - The Chief Executive Officer and any Deputy Chief Executive Officers who are also directors may not be members of these Committees. - The terms of office of the members of the Committees are the same as their terms of office as directors, and may be renewed at the same time. - Each Committee determines the internal regulations that govern its work. - The Committees meet as often as their respective Chairman sees fit; or at the request of the Board's Chairman.
-Meetings may be called by any means, including verbally. - Committees may meet in any place, by videoconference or any other means of telecommunication.
-On an exceptional basis, Committees may make their decisions on the terms of circular written resolutions of circumstances do not allow meeting to be held. - The Committees' meetings give rise to minutes.
-These are provided to the members of the Committee concerned, the Board's Chairman, the Secretary of the Board and, on request to the Board's Chairman, any other directors. - The Chairman of the Committee concerned, or a member of the Committee appointed for that purpose, reports to the Board on the work of the Committee. - Each of the Committees examines and approves the report on its activity during the previous financial year, which appears in the Group's Registration Document.
+Meetings may be called by any means, including verbally.

+Committees may meet in any place, by videoconference or any other means of telecommunication.
+On an exceptional basis, Committees may make their decisions on the terms of circular written resolutions of circumstances do not allow meetings to be held.

+The Committees' meetings give rise to minutes.
+These are provided to the members of the Committee concerned, the Board's Chairman, the Secretary of the Board and, on request to the Board's Chairman, any other directors.

+- The Chairman of the Committee concerned, or a member of the Committee appointed for that purpose, reports to the Board on the work of the Committee. - Each of the Committees examines and approves the report on its activity during the previous financial year, which appears in the Group's Universal Registration Document.

-To provide the Board with the best possible information, at the start of each year each director receives the provisional schedule of Committee meetings and of their work or specific reviews planned for the current year.
+To provide the Board with the best possible information, no later than the start of each year, each director receives the provisional schedule of Committee meetings.